1769 transit of Venus observed from Tahiti: The day of the transit

-Recording the exact moment of the phases proved to be impossible due to a phenomenon called the "Black drop effect."
+Recording the exact moment of the phases proved to be impossible due to a phenomenon called the "Black drop effect".
 Originally, it was believed that the effect came from the thick atmosphere on Venus, but the haziness was too extensive for this to be the reason.
 It is now believed that turbulence in the Earth's atmosphere leads to the smearing of the image of Venus.

 Results of the 1769 transit observations

 The Royal Society was very disappointed in the results of data collected from the transit and Cook's report.
-The Tahiti observers had trouble with the timing of the stages and their drawings were inconsistent.
+The Tahiti observers had had trouble with the timing of the stages and their drawings were inconsistent.
 They later found out that this was also true with the observers at the other locations.
-Observers from all over noted a haze or "black drop" that seemed to follow Venus making it very difficult to record time entry point on the sun and the exit from the sun.
+Observers from all over noted a haze or "black drop" that seemed to follow Venus, making it very difficult to record the times of the entry point on the sun and the exit from the sun.
+Herdendorf explains:

-For what they believed to be a failure in the observation, The Royal Society decided to blame Green who died on the voyage back to England.
+For what they believed to be a failure in the observation, the Royal Society decided to blame Green, who had died on the voyage back to England.
+Green was not given an opportunity to personally present his own data, nor could he defend himself.
 Cook's rebuke was so sharp that it was struck from the official proceedings of the Society.
-Green was not given the opportunity to personally present his own data nor could he defend himself.